crazybmanp/SailwindVirtualCrew/README.md

 #### Deckhands

-- - Can raise and lower anchors
+- Can raise and lower anchors
+- Can operate bilge pumps

 #### Pilots